lin-stephanie/astro-antfustyle-theme/src/content/blog/faqs-and-known-issues.md

 ### Icon Usage

-This theme has [@unocss/preset-icons](https://www.npmjs.com/package/@unocss/preset-icons) and [@iconify-json](https://www.npmjs.com/package/@iconify/json) pre-installed and configured, allowing the use of icons wherever needed.
+This theme has :link{id=@unocss/preset-icons} and :link{id=@iconify/json} pre-installed and configured, allowing the use of icons wherever needed.
 According to UnoCSS specs, icons must follow the format `i-<collection>-<icon>` or `i-<collection>:<icon>`.
 Examples include:

 - `"i-ri:twitter-x-fill"`
 - `"i-ri-twitter-x-fill"`
 - `"i-mdi:github"`
 - `"i-mdi-github"`

-You can explore more available icon sets on [icon-sets.iconify.design](https://icon-sets.iconify.design/).
+You can explore more available icon sets on :link{id=https://icon-sets.iconify.design/}.
 Once you've found the desired icon, select it, then copy the UnoCSS icon name from the "Icon" dropdown.

-For more details on usage, please refer to the [UnoCSS - Icons preset](https://unocss.dev/presets/icons#icons-preset).
+For more details on usage, please refer to the :link[UnoCSS: Icons Preset]{id=https://unocss.dev/presets/icons#icons-preset}.

 ### Post Date Format